abhishekvp/cs733/README.md

   * kvMap[key]["version"]
   */
 ```
+* The expiry is handled by making use of goroutines.
+Once a key-value is set or cas-ed, a goroutine is invoked to update the expiry time in the Map and delete the key-value once the expiry time is up.
 * The Map is made concurrency safe using Mutex - `sync.RWMutex` from the `sync` package in Go.

 ### Protocol Specification